 Ice maker takes up a lot of space in the freezer.

 The LG LTCS20020S offers decent temperature uniformity.
 The difference in temperature between fridge shelves isn't too bad, but the door bins are considerably warmer than the rest of the fridge.
 You shouldn't store sensitive items like milk in the door bins, though they'd be fine for chilling condiments or beverages.
 The situation's a bit better in the freezer, but the bottom of the freezer is warmer than the top.
-It should still keep items well frozen, and you might want to keep ice cream lower in the freezer if you want it a little softer.
+It should still keep items well frozen, and you may want to store ice cream lower in the freezer if you prefer it slightly softer.

 Freezer stays quite cold, items will remain well-frozen.